DarkoPendragon/discord.js-musicbot-addon/README.md

 ```

 All options are optional and thus not needed.
-The options you can pass in music(<client>, options) is as followed:
+The options you can pass in music(client, options) is as followed:
 * prefix: Prefix to set for commands.
 * global: true/false.
 If set to true, will use global queues, false will use server. (default false)
 * maxQueueSize: Max size of queues.